Foreign Trade Zone Advantages

 Frequently, we are asked whether the benefits offered by a zone can be realized through a bonded warehouse.
 As the function-by-function comparison below indicates, a zone does have greater advantages over a bonded warehouse.

-In a bonded warehouse your goods are always under customs lock.
-Inside a zone you have complete access to goods stored at all times without waiting for and without payment for customs inspectors.
+In a bonded warehouse, your goods are always under customs lock.
+Inside a foreign trade zone, you have complete access to goods stored at all times without without paying duty and taxes.
 Customs personnel need not be present at the immediate work site.

-Not to exceed 5 years in a bonded warehouse; however it is unlimited in a FTZ.
+Not to exceed 5 years in a bonded warehouse; however, it is unlimited in an FTZ.